ولا يقتضي التكرار و لا يحتمله

 لكنه يقع على أقل جنسه ويحتمل كله حتى إذا قال لها طلقي نفسك انه يقع على الواحد إلا أن ينوي الثلاث

-ʿAllāmah al-Nasafī alludes to an objection one may make: that if the Aḥnāf say that an amr does not encompass the meaning of repetition then why do they allow it in certain cases, such as the case where a man says to his wife "Divorce yourself"?
-In this case the Aḥnāf say that it is possible for the wife to divorce herself three times.
-Although this looks like a case where the amr is being repeated, ʿAllāmah al-Nasafī brings this point to show that it is not a case of repetition; rather, as the minimum of divorce is one (farḍ ḥaqīqī) and the maximum is three (farḍ ḥukmī), the Aḥnāf say that the amr by default will mean one, but it may encompass the meaning of three due to it being the maximum of the genus, i.e. the wife by default can only divorce herself once, unless the husband intended three.
+ʿAllāmah al-Nasafī here takes up an objection: if the Aḥnāf say that amr does not encompass repetition, why do they allow it in cases like a husband telling his wife "Divorce yourself", where the wife may divorce herself three times?
+Although this looks like amr being repeated, ʿAllāmah al-Nasafī shows that it is not.
+Since the minimum of divorce is one (farḍ ḥaqīqī) and the maximum is three (farḍ ḥukmī), the Aḥnāf hold that amr defaults to one but may encompass three as the maximum of the genus: the wife divorces herself once by default, unless the husband intended three.

 ولا تعمل نية الثنتين إلا أن تكون المرأة أمة لأن صيغة الأمر مختصرة من طلب الفعل بالمصدر الذي هو فرد

-The Aḥnāf say that amr does not allow for repetition; however it may be repeated in certain cases, such as when a husband says to his wife "Divorce yourself".
-In this case it encompasses the meaning of one divorce by default, and three if the husband intends so.
-It does not encompass the meaning of two, except in the case of a slave-girl.
+The Aḥnāf hold that amr does not allow for repetition, but admits it in particular cases such as "Divorce yourself": the formula carries one divorce by default and three if the husband intends three.
+It does not encompass two, except in the case of a slave-girl.

-The reason it does not encompass two is because two is neither farḍ ḥaqīqī (the default, which is one) nor farḍ ḥukmī (the complete genus).
-However, in the case of a slave-girl the maximum divorce which she can receive is two, therefore it is possible for the amr to be repeated twice if the husband intended it.
-This is because, in this case, two divorces is farḍ ḥukmī, so the slave-girl may divorce herself twice as this is the maximum of the genus in this case.
+Two is excluded because it is neither farḍ ḥaqīqī (the default, one) nor farḍ ḥukmī (the complete genus).
+For a slave-girl, however, the maximum number of divorces possible is two, and so two is for her farḍ ḥukmī.
+Amr may then be repeated twice on the husband's intent: she may divorce herself twice as the maximum of the genus in her case.

 ومعنى التوحّد مرعى في ألفاظ الوُحدان و ذلك بالفردية و الجنسية و المثنّي بمعزل عنهما